magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Work audio
 ----------

-| Audio to execute when a call is received at the time interval.
+| Audio that will be executed when a call is received at the time interval.